-As several countries only had three CAMHS clusters, this fixed the randomisation ratio at 1:2 and the randomisation was conducted in a two stage process: First, randomly selected triplets of clusters within each country were identified for inclusion in the cRCT.
+As several countries only had three CAMHS clusters, this fixed the randomisation ratio at 1:2 and the randomisation was conducted in a two-stage process: First, randomly to text selected triplets of clusters within each country were identified for inclusion in the cRCT.
 These three clusters were further randomised in a 1:2 ratio between intervention and control arms.
 The excess clusters (those not selected during the first stage for the cRCT) were used for the cohort study only to enhance numbers.
 Overall, this two-stage process equates approximately to a randomisation ratio of 1:3.
-All randomisation was conducted by the trial statistician using the statistical software Stata 14.[54]
+All randomisations were conducted by the trial statistician using the statistical software Stata V.14.54

 The CAMHS were informed of their allocation after randomisation.
 The study personnel were also aware of the allocation as they are involved in delivering the intervention and assessing outcomes.
-The young people and their parents/carers, who are recruited after randomisation, are informed of their allocation after they have consented to the study, yet only if they ask about this specifically [55].
+The young people and their parents/carers, who are recruited after randomisation, are informed of their allocation after they have consented to the study, yet only if they ask about this specifically.55

-Participant eligibility and recruitment
+Participant eligibility and recruitment Young people

-Young people

 Individual recruitment targets were set for each CAMHS (cluster), based on local capacity, but with the constraint that in the cRCT there should be on average 21 participants per cluster.
-Databases of all participating CAMHS are scrutinised by CAMHS personnel to identify all young people approaching the service's transition boundary and meeting the inclusion criteria over a 15 month recruitment period (between October 2015 and December 2016).
+Databases of all participating CAMHS are scrutinised by CAMHS personnel to identify all young people approaching the service's transition boundary and meeting the inclusion criteria over a 15-month recruitment period (between October 2015 and December 2016).

-Young people are eligible, if a) their age is within one year of reaching the transition boundary of their CAMHS during the trial recruitment period and, in exceptional cases, not more than 3 months older than the transition boundary, if a decision about transition has not yet been made; b) they have a mental disorder defined by DSM-IV-TR, DSM-5 or ICD 10/11, or they are under the regular care of CAMHS (attended at least one appointment, if not yet diagnosed); c) they have an IQ \geq 70 as ascertained by previous standardised assessment or diagnosed by clinician, or no indication of intellectual impairment; and d) they provide valid written informed consent, or assent, if below the legal age of consent (in England this age is 16, in all other participating countries 18).
-They are ineligible if they a) are younger than a year before the transition boundary of their CAMHS; b) have a more severe intellectual impairment (IQ < 70) as ascertained by previous standardised assessment or diagnosed by clinician - if no data on intellectual functioning are available (because it has never been assessed) then care coordinators are asked to make a clinical judgement on intellectual impairment before baseline assessment takes place; c) are not able to (or expected not to be able to) complete the questionnaires due to severe physical disabilities or language problems, even with assistance from family members or a research assistant; d) are service users in a secure forensic institution; or e) don't provide valid written informed consent, or assent, if below the legal age of consent.
+Young people are eligible if (1) their age is within 1 year of reaching the transition boundary of their CAMHS during the trial recruitment period and, in exceptional cases, not more than 3 months older than the transition boundary, if a decision about transition has not yet been made; (2) they have a mental disorder defined by the Diagnostic and Statistical Manuals of Mental Disorders, DSM-IV-TR (4th edition text revision), or DSM-5 (5th edition), or the International Statistical Classification of Diseases and Related Health Problems 10th and 11th revisions (ICD 10/11), or they are under the regular care of CAMHS (attended at least one appointment, if not yet diagnosed); (3) they have an IQ \geq 70 as ascertained by previous standardised assessment or diagnosed by clinician, or no indication of intellectual impairment; and (4) they provide valid written informed consent, or assent, if below the legal age of consent (in England this age is 16, in all other participating countries 18).
+They are ineligible if they (1) are younger than a year before the transition boundary of their CAMHS; (2) have a more severe intellectual impairment (IQ <70), as ascertained by previous standardised assessment or diagnosed by clinician-if no data on intellectual functioning are available (because it has never been assessed), then care coordinators are asked to make a clinical judgement on intellectual impairment before baseline assessment takes place; (3) are not able to (or expected not to be able to) complete the questionnaires due to severe physical disabilities or language problems, even with assistance from family members or a research assistant; (4) are service users in a secure forensic institution; or (5) do not provide valid written informed consent, or assent, if below the legal age of consent.